 Brought to you by:

 College Ave Student Loans.
-College Ave Student Loans is a leading private loan provider offering a best-in-class online application where borrowers can choose their own loan terms.
-Student loans are all we do, and we are committed to providing a simple, clear, and personalized customer experience for students, families, and schools.
+College Ave is a top 3 private student loan lender with deep industry expertise offering a best-in-class online experience where borrowers can choose their own loan terms.
+We deliver a simple, clear, and personalized college financing experience for students, families, and schools.

 Ahead of Miguel Cardona’s first congressional hearing as Secretary of the Department of Education (ED), a pair of Republican House leaders are alleging the department is burying a report showing decades of federal miscalculations in student loans program profits.
 In a letter spearheaded by Reps.
 Virginia Foxx (R-N.C.) and Mike Bost (R-Ill), ranking members of the House Education and Labor and Veterans Affairs committees, the members seek answers to a reported “hundreds of billions of dollars wide gap between what the executive branch says student loans are worth and the real value of those loans.”